zix99/simple-auth/docs/access/cookie.md

 ## Setting up for same-domain

-The biggest thing for setting-up for same-domain is making sure that the cookie is on the correct top-level domain.
+The most important item for setting-up for same-domain is making sure that the cookie is on the correct top-level domain.
 For this example, we'll have our content on `example.com` and *simple-auth* will be on `auth.example.com`